 Comparing mortgages: rate isn't the whole story

-It’s easy to focus on the headline interest rate, but the overall picture is usually more complex.
+It's easy to focus on the headline interest rate, but the overall picture is usually more complex.
+The rate drives your monthly payment, yet the total cost of a mortgage depends on much more than the rate alone.

-- valuation fees
+- Valuation fees

 Term length: monthly payments vs overall interest